Lucasmogsan/dtu-02476_mlops/reports/README.md

 > *experiments.*
 > Answer:

-TODO: Everyone

-We used the cookiecutter [`MLOps template`](https://github.com/SkafteNicki/mlops_template) but did change the structure along the way by restructuring e.g. the docker files and added a utility folder to the project code folder.
+We used the cookiecutter [`MLOps template`](https://github.com/SkafteNicki/mlops_template) but did change the structure along the way by restructuring e.g. the docker files and added the `.dvc` folder.
+Additionally in the project folder a `config` folder is added for the config files used by Hydra and a `utility` folder is added for minor utility scripts used for various other scripts as well as scripts used for testing various stuff like connecting to wandb (no pytests in this folder).
+The `models` and `visualizations` folders are removed as the model is replaced by using the TIMM framework and the visualizations are generated in wandb.
+For minor tests etc. a `misc` folder is added.
+Furthermore and `output` folder is added for coverage reports, hydra config logs, and wandb logs.
+Also, additional `requirements files` are implemented to be used for the docker images in order to minimize the size of training and prediction image.

 ### Question 6